 3 How Do You Make a Virtual Coffee Break Successful?

-A few good ideas to make a virtual coffee break successful are as follows.
+A few virtual coffee break ideas that are primers for success are as follows.

-- It should be short (Ideally between 15 mins to 30 mins) & casual (avoid work-related topics).
+- Each virtual coffee session should be short (Ideally between 15 mins to 30 mins) & casual (avoid work-related topics).

 - Encourage employees to forge real connections and join as often (or as little) as they want.